-Over the last couple of weeks we’ve been walking through the Google AdWords dimensions tab with a series of posts highlighting each of the reports you can find within the still relatively new AdWords dimensions reporting suite.
+Over the last couple of weeks we’ve been walking through the Google Ads dimensions tab with a series of posts highlighting each of the reports you can find within the still relatively new Google Ads dimensions reporting suite.
 The first five posts in the series covered:

 In this installment, we’ll be focusing on the search terms report in the dimensions tab:

-That said, an important thing to note about the search term report is that you can now find very similar data in the default keyword tab reports, and that from those views you can designate negatives right from the AdWords interface:
+That said, an important thing to note about the search term report is that you can now find very similar data in the default keyword tab reports, and that from those views you can designate negatives right from the Google Ads interface:

 If you’re looking to quickly pull a report for a glance at query data and want the option to immediately set negatives and add queries to your campaigns as keywords, you’re better off leveraging the campaign tab and looking at search terms there.
 The value of the search term report is really in pulling larger volumes of search query data into Excel to manipulate the data there.
 You can get similar data from the keywords tab, but often getting a mass of data for this purpose is much quicker and easier within the search term report: